 Figure your fox weighs 10 lbs, so give him 0.2 mL for each dose.
 Many people think they are much larger, but they aren’t.
 For young foxes in April or May you can cut the dose in half.
 You will need a large needle to draw the solution out of the bottle because the solution is rather thick.
-Ivermectin is a non-prescription product and available online through many livestock suppliers, such as Jeffers.com or Amazon.com Here is a link and a picture of the product I recommend:
+Ivermectin is a non-prescription product and available online through Amazon.com Here is a link and a picture of the products I recommend:

 WARNING: Use ONLY the INJECTABLE Ivermectin NOT the “POUR ON”, as the agents for carrying the pour-on through the skin are highly toxic if ingested!
-If anyone tells you different, they do not know what they are doing!
+If anyone tells you differently, they do not know what they are doing!

-Select topical products Advantage Multi and Revolution can be obtained through your veterinarian and used to help prevent your domestic dogs from picking up mange in the grass surrounding your property.
+Select topical products Advantage Multi and Revolution can be obtained from your veterinarian and used to help protect your domestic dogs from picking up mange in the grass surrounding your property.
 I have found Advantage Multi and Revolution to be very effective preventatives for mange in dogs, but very ineffective cures for mange, unless applied every two weeks during the month for at least 6 weeks.
-I apply Advantage Multi or Revolution to all my foxes just before they are released back to the wild as a preventative measure for them.
+I apply Advantage Multi to all my foxes just before they are released back to the wild as a preventative measure for them.